 (NOTE: This is the annual Thanksgiving Issue, one of the author’s favorites, largely unchanged from its first publication in 2002.
-While Gramma has passed on to the great Thanksgiving feast in the sky, our traditions remind us of her and we smile when we serve the dishes she prepared and enjoyed.
+While Gramma long ago passed on to the great Thanksgiving feast in the sky, our traditions remind us of her and we smile when we recall the dishes she prepared and enjoyed.
 And, although we won’t see him for Thanksgiving this year, Uncle Ron is still very much alive.)

 I married into a family that believes Thanksgiving dinner was successful only if the dining table legs threatened to buckle under the weight of the food on the table.